xiscapericas/my_tailors_drawer/README.md

 ## 1. Main objective 💡

-The aim of this repo is to serve as my personal tailor's drawer.
+The aim of this repo is to serve as my own "tailor's drawer".
 All projects that I have started and build will be summarized in their own folder.

-This repo will not solve any specific question, but it will be a sidorganized way of presenting multiple attempts of solving different issues in different languages.
+This repo will not solve any specific question, but it will be a disorganized way of presenting multiple attempts of solving different issues in different languages.

 You can find, below, the list of projects that you will find here.